openstack/nova/nova/api/openstack/placement/rest_api_version_history.rst

 Add support for the `member_of` query parameter to the `GET /allocation_candidates` API.
 It accepts a comma-separated list of UUIDs for aggregates.
+Note that if more than one aggregate UUID is passed, the comma-separated list must be prefixed with the "in:" operator.
 If this parameter is provided, the only resource providers returned will be those in one of the specified aggregates that meet the other parts of the request.

 1.22 Support forbidden traits on resource providers and allocations candidates
 ------------------------------------------------------------------------------